nent/nent/packages/core/src/components/n-audio/actions.md

 #### pause

-This command pauses active audio, if something is playing.
+This command pauses audio if something is playing.

 #### resume